 Obkio collects historical network performance data, so you can analyze, compare, and troubleshoot network performance from the past to understand the effect of the MPLS to SD-WAN migration on your network.

-For example, the screenshot below shows a congestion problem on an MPLS network which was resolved thanks to the increase of bandwidth on the telecom link.
+The screenshot below shows a congestion problem on an MPLS network which was resolved thanks to the increase of bandwidth on the telecom link.
 Branch office 10 migrated from an MPLS connection to an SD-WAN service, which occurred at about 17:12 (where the tooltip appears).

 MPLS to SD-WAN Migration with Obkio Monitoring